miraclebiu/TFFRCN_resnet50/README.md

 the fine-tune model link: http://pan.baidu.com/s/1nuUYfMh pwd：5bve
 resnet101 imagenet file link http://pan.baidu.com/s/1i5odxNv pwd:d8y4

+USing voc07_trainval to train the Resnet50 and test on the voc07_test
+The result is :
 Mean AP = 0.7124

 AP for aeroplane = 0.7801